Differences in Cases Involving Married and Unmarried Parents

 Most states currently have laws that explicitly state that there is not a preference for either the mother or the father to have primary custody.
 Historically, mothers were more often granted custody of the children because they were usually the primary care providers.

 Today, state law may dictate that a judge should not consider the gender of the parents when making a custody decision.
 Other states have a presumption that joint custody is best for children unless there is evidence that this will not be in the child’s best interests.
 However, there are differences regarding custody when the parents are not married.
 Most states have laws that find that the mother has custody of the child by default.
 In order for the father to have rights to the child, he may first have to establish paternity.
 Paternity can be established in a variety of ways, including:

 The ways to legally establish paternity vary by state, so be sure to consult with a family lawyer licensed in your state to determine how to legally establish paternity.
 Once paternity is established, then the court can proceed to make decisions regarding the child, such as for child support or child custody.

-Some ways in which a person may be found to be a presumed father (according to state law) include the following:
+Ways in which a person may be found to be a presumed father

 - The man was married to the child’s mother when the child was born

 - The man was with the child’s mother before the birth and married her after the birth of the child

 - The man attempted to marry the child’s mother even if the marriage was not completed in a legally valid manner

 - The man openly represented the child as his own and welcomed the child into his home

 If presumed father laws establish paternity, the presumed father is legally obligated to support the child.
 If the couple later splits up, the presumed father will have standing to request child custody or visitation rights.
 If a man knows that he is not the father of the child and wants to challenge this “presumed father” status, he often has a limited amount of time to make this challenge.